-Chicken Biryani, a delicious, and satisfying Indian chicken and rice meal, can be made with ease in the Instant Pot .
-Here is how!
+Aromatic and flavorful one-pot Chicken Biryani, a delicious, and satisfying meal made with rice and chicken marinated in spices, can be made with ease in the Instant Pot!

 If we were to play a game of word association, and you said the word ‘feast’, I would respond with ‘biryani’!
 Biryani is poetry on a plate, a dish that is complex in flavour, inviting and indulgent, fragrant and aromatic, a tease to all the senses.